Arcadia

 Deal Expert / Travel Blogger

-When 2,094-passenger Arcadia launched in 2005, P&O Cruises embarked on a new era: its first adults-only ship.
-Targeting the younger end of the baby-boomer market, the very British ship offers traditions like black tie formal nights and assigned seating at dinner, along with a set of sophisticated options, including a restaurant helmed by a Michelin-starred chef, an art collection with more than 3,000 works, and a lavish spa that's central to the experience.
+When 2,094-guest Arcadia launched in 2005, P&O Cruises embarked on a new era: its first adults-only ship.
+Targeting the younger end of the Baby-Boomer market, the very British ship offers traditions like black tie formal nights and the option of assigned seating at dinner, along with a set of sophisticated amenities, including 15 restaurants and bars, an art collection with more than 3,000 works, and a lavish spa that's central to the experience.
+The ship’s latest refurbishment is scheduled for November 2024.

 What We Love

-Palladium: This three-deck-high theater, seating more than 750, is brim-full of technical wizardry, where the 14 cast members of the Arcadia Theater Company perform the visual extravaganza Cirque d’Arcadia.
+Palladium: This three-deck-high theater, seating more than 750, is brim-full of technical wizardry, where the members of the Arcadia Theater Company perform visual extravaganzas in several action-oriented shows.

 Rising Sun Pub: This is one of the largest "locals" bars at sea with a fireplace, armchairs, jukebox, and plasma screen for Karaoke or sports games.